thutahw/tp/docs/UserGuide.md

 PATIENT_ID     | The index of the patient in the most recently displayed list.
 It must be a positive integer.
 NRIC    | The nric of the patient.
 It must start and end with a capital letter and contain 7 numbers in between them.
 E.g. S1234567A
 NAME    | The name of the patient.
 It must consist solely of alphabets, and should be a combination of the first and last name in that order.
 E.g. Alice Tan
-CONTACT | The hand phone number which the patient wishes to be contacted by.
+PHONE   | The hand phone number which the patient wishes to be contacted by.
 It must consist solely of numbers.
 E.g. 91710012 GENDER  | The gender of the patient.
 In short, female is indicated by the letter ‘F’ and male is indicated by the letter ‘M’.
 REMARK  | Any remarks about the patient.
 It can be any text -- alphanumerical, special characters etc. are allowed.
 E.g. Only available on Mon / Tues
 TAG     | The tag for the patient.
 It must only be alphanumerical and must not contain spaces or special characters.
 Can have multiple tags.
 E.g. Diabetic